clairemerot/physalia_adaptation_course/04_day4/01_haploblocks/readme.md

 Then, lostruct runs the PCAs on each window.
 Here we choose to retain the first 2 PC (Principal Components - k=npc=2) because they usually capture the most variance for each local PCA.

 The output consists of a matrix in which each row gives the first k eigenvalues and k eigenvectors for each window.
 This gives you a matrix with 483 columns (3 columns of info, 240 columns with PC1 score for each individual, and 240 column with PC2 score for each individual).
-It has as many rows as windows (1016 with windows of 100 SNPs).
+The matrix consists of as many rows as windows (1016 with windows of 100 SNPs).
 I added 3 columns of information about the window position. you can have a look at it with

 ```
 less -S 00_localPCA/pca_matrix.txt
 ```
 escape less by pressing "q"

-####  run lostruct (on the server)
+####  Run lostruct (on the server)
-We will run the end of lostruct procedure. you can do it either on the terminal (start R ) or in Rstudio on your computer
+We will run the final steps of the lostruct Approach. you can do it either on the terminal (start R ) or in Rstudio on your computer

 Installing the libraries will write a lot of lines, don't worry it means it is going well.
 Answer "y" if it asks you if you want a personal library, and 1 if you are ask to pick a cran mirror.
 Please run the lines one by one.